Puzzling the 120-cell: The --cell

 By \refcor{ElementsOfD} and by Lemmas~\ref{Lem:Cover} and~\ref{Lem:TrigProd} there are twelve quaternions $\{q_i\}_{i=1}^{12}$ in $\calD^*$ that are distance $\pi/5$ from $1$.
-Define $U$ by cutting $S^3$ along the spheres $S(q_i)$ only, and then taking the closure of the component containing $1$.
-By \reflem{Sym120} the twisted action of $\calD^*$ preserves the $q_i$; we deduce $U$ is a regular spherical dodecahedron.
-Also, $U$ contains $V_1$.
+Define $U$ by cutting $S^3$ along the spheres $\Sphere(q_i)$ only, and then taking the closure of the component containing $1$.
+By \reflem{Sym120} the twisted action of $\calD^*$ preserves $\{q_i\}$ setwise; we deduce $U$ is a regular spherical dodecahedron.
+Also, $U$ contains $\Vor(1)$.

-\begin{claim*} $U = V_1$. \end{claim*}
+\begin{claim*} $U = \Vor(1)$. \end{claim*}

-\begin{proof} We must show, for $p \in \calD^*$, if $p$ is not one of the $q_i$ then the sphere $S(p)$ misses $U$.
+\begin{proof} We must show, for every $p \in \calD^* - \{q_i\}$, that the sphere $\Sphere(p)$ misses $U$.
 We will only do this for a single lift of a vertex rotation of $D$, leaving the other cases as exercises.

 Take $v$, $f$, $f'$, and $f''$ as defined in \refsec{Pos}.
 Fix the following quaternions in $\calD^*$